-Assistant Professor of Music Education (Instrumental)
+Associate Professor of Music Education (Instrumental)

-Christopher M. Baumgartner is Assistant Professor of Instrumental Music Education at the University of Oklahoma where he teaches undergraduate and graduate courses in music education, supervises music student teachers and graduate music education research, and directs the New Horizons Band.
+Christopher M. Baumgartner is Associate Professor of Music Education at the University of Oklahoma where he teaches undergraduate and graduate courses in music education, supervises music student teachers and graduate music education research, and directs the New Horizons Band.
 Prior to his appointment at OU, Dr. Baumgartner taught music education and bands at Middle Tennessee State University and the University of Missouri.
 An advocate for new music, he made routine guest conducting appearances with the Mizzou New Music Ensemble at Missouri, collaborating with the late Pulitzer Prize-winning composer Steven Stucky and Grammy-nominated composer Anna Clyne.
 Dr. Baumgartner taught instrumental music in the Kenton (Ohio) Public Schools for four years, directing the high school, middle school, and beginning band programs.
 He continues to serve as a clinician and adjudicator for school bands of all levels in Oklahoma and beyond.

-Dr. Baumgartner serves as Facilitator for the Supporting Beginning Music Teachers ASPA of the Society for Music Teacher Education— a workgroup designed to develop plans of action for aiding beginning music educators across the US.
-In Oklahoma, Dr. Baumgartner serves as the OkMEA Mentorship Co-Chair, where he has designed and initiated a statewide music mentoring program and Beginning Teacher Workshop.
-He is a member of the Oklahoma Music Educators Association, National Association for Music Education, International Society for Music Education, College Music Society, Pi Kappa Lambda, Tau Beta Sigma, and Phi Mu Alpha Sinfonia.
+Dr. Baumgartner serves on the Journal of Music Teacher Education Editorial Review Committee and co-facilitates SMTE’s Supporting Beginning Music Teachers ASPA (Area of Strategic Planning and Action) — a workgroup designed to develop plans of action for aiding beginning music educators across the US.
+In Oklahoma, he serves as the OkMEA Mentorship Co-Chair, where he has designed and initiated a statewide music mentoring program and Beginning Teacher Workshop.
+Dr. Baumgartner serves on the NAfME Professional Development Committee, and is a member of the Oklahoma Music Educators Association, National Association for Music Education, International Society for Music Education, Society for Music Teacher Education, Pi Kappa Lambda, Tau Beta Sigma, and Phi Mu Alpha Sinfonia.

-- PhD (Music Education) - University of Missouri, 2012
+- PhD (Music Education) - University of Missouri (2012)

-- MME (Music Education) - Bowling Green State University, 2009
+- MME (Music Education) - Bowling Green State University (2009)

-- BME (Music Education) - Bowling Green State University, 2003
+- BME (Music Education) - Bowling Green State University (2003)